Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Group layers/README.md

 ## How to use the sample

 The layers in the map will be displayed in a table of contents.
-Toggle the switch next to a layer's name or tap the cell to change its visibility.
+For project area group layers, toggle the switch next to a layer's name.
+For the buildings group layers, tap the cell to change its visibility.
 Turning a group layer's visibility off will override the visibility of its child layers.

 ## How it works